 3. Agricultural Lands

-States that agricultural lands will be "preserved and maintained for farm use, consistent with existing and future needs for agricultural products, forest, and open space," and requires counties to inventory such lands.
+If you've heard the terms "exclusive farm use" or EFU lands, this goal is the reason why.
+It states that agricultural lands will be "preserved and maintained for farm use, consistent with existing and future needs for agricultural products, forest, and open space," and requires counties to inventory such lands.

 4. Forest Lands